bschmalhofer/otobo-ideas/GPW_2022/talk.md

     # For Checking the length we can therefor use the actual length.
     my $Content = $ParamObject->GetParam( Param => uc($RequestMethod) .
 'DATA' );

 ## Writing to STDOUT

+Pass back the content.

+## Exiting

+Throw an exception.

 ## Setting headers